kieranpotts/garden/src/cs/README.md

 # Computer science

-**Algorithms, data structures, and other fields of study in information technology.**
+This section covers algorithms, data structures, and other fields of study related to computer science and information technology.